DarianM/sys-wave-monitor/README.md

 ``` bash
 docker-compose up --build
 ```
-The application will be accessible at http://localhost:5173.
+The application will be accessible at port :5173 locally.

 ## locally
 ```